fstpackage/fstcore/cran-comments.md

-## Resubmission

-This resubmission addresses the note found by CRAN's incoming checks about the MPL-2 licence URL in the README file pointing to an invalid address.

 ## Submission

-This release addresses build problems on systems using clang version 16 or above due to the use of string literals in RcppExports.cpp.
-With thanks to CRAN for identifying the problem and Prof. Eddelbuettel for providing a fix in the Rcpp package.
+This release addresses build problems experienced by users with older compilers where assembler code in the bundled ZSTD library is not compiled correctly.

 ## Test environments